 The Company's largest risk exposure is in respect of underwriting risk, which is broken down into two main components: premium risk and reserve risk.
 Premium risk is the risk that premiums are insufficient to cover the value of claims made; and reserve risk is the risk that on-going claims are settled at a higher value than previously expected.
-The majority of the Company's material underwriting risk exposure comes from the general liability, Legal expenses and Warranty lines of business, which represented 83% of the Company's total GWP in 2022.
+Most of the Company's material underwriting risk exposure comes from the General liability, Legal expenses and Warranty lines of business, which represented 71% of the Company's total gross written premiums ("GWP") in 2023.